rmsk2/Hello_Foenix256_Jr/README.md

 - `source/output/basic.lst`

 So I guess I will use zero page locations from $90 up for my own programs.
-It has to be noted that the kernel additionally uses the addresses $F0-$FF and the system itself uses the zero page addresses $00, $01 and $08-$0F for configuring the memory layout.
+It has to be noted that the kernel additionally uses the addresses $F0-$FF and the system itself uses the zero page addresses $00, $01 and $08-$0F for configuration of the memory layout.

 ### Also noteworthy